 In addition to offering a diverse selection of business modules, NetSuite also seamlessly integrates with other systems via connectors, integration platforms and custom integrations.
 This allows manufacturers to keep a preferred legacy or in-house developed system while leveraging NetSuite modules.

 Another part of the integration process is training employees on how to use the new system.
 NetSuite ERP comes with adaptable roles and requirements that can be customized to fit the needs of specific users.
-It has an intuitive dashboard that can be adjusted to display a variety of real-time KPIs and a wide variety of reports can easily be auto-generated and shared across the company.
+It has an intuitive dashboard that can be adjusted to display a variety of real-time KPIs and a wide assortment of reports can easily be auto-generated and shared across the company.

 When it comes to using an ERP, upgrades can be a significant thorn in the side of manufacturers.
 Especially if they are being forced to upgrade or if they are still using an on-premise system.